softlayer/sl-ember-behavior/README.md

 As already alluded to, but which will now be stated explicitly, in order for additional logic to considered in the determination of allowable behaviors, the user first must have permission for the behavior in question.
 This means that the Activity must be set to `true` for the Resource, otherwise even if additional logic is defined it will never be considered because the user doesn't first and foremost have the correct permission.

-The `possible` parameter accepts a boolean value, a boolean computed property, or a function that returns a boolean value:
+The `possible` parameter accepts a boolean value or a boolean computed property:

 ```
 MyEventModel = Model.extend({